Build it yourself! Or if not, this device is available through Arbor Scientific. Contact them for a

 is worthwhile for the science toys and demos.

-This device shows you what "electricity" would look like if you could see
+This device shows us what "electricity" would look like if we could see

 All metals are full of movable electrons (a physics teacher would call it